Rainbow Six Extraction release date, trailers, Operators and news

 - When can I play it?
 September 16.
 2021

 - What can I play it on?
-PS5, PS4, Xbox Series X/S, Xbox One, PC and Stadia
+PS5, PS4, Xbox Series X/S, Xbox One, PC, Amazon Luna and Stadia

 Rainbow Six Extraction release date